riera90/Pancho/modules/README.md

 <!-- ***A video about the project***
 About how to build the module and a step by step explanation of each part of the module -->

+***

+# FAQ
+***Why some of the modules have more than one version if git is used?***
+the software is easily updated, but the hardware is not, having the schematics and it's firmware around is a good idea if you are having trouble with an older version module.